salmansubki/Coursera_Google-IT-Automation-with-Python/README.md

-# Coursera_Using-Python-to-Interact-with-the-Operating-System
+# Hello all!
-This is my repository of Bangkit Academy 2022 learning on Coursera-Using Python to Interact with the Operating System
+I just start using Github to make portfolio of my Bangkit Academy 2022 works.

+Cheers!🤪